 In my experience, no one changes.
 When I see a high school friend for the first time in a decade, she’s stuck in all the same ruts.
 I’ve never seen someone over the age of 22 significantly change their political beliefs.
 I've met many liars, and I’ve never seen one become honest.
 In a previous essay, I concluded “the best way to predict how someone will behave in the future is to look at how they’ve behaved in the past.”
 In a world of people who never change, that is always correct.
 But I submit to you the juror a counterexample:

-On the morning of August 6th, 2018 I was lying on the floor of a hotel in Paraguay staring at the ceiling silently.
-I was hungover and sick.
+On the morning of August 6th, 2019 I was lying on the floor of La Mision hotel in Paraguay staring at the ceiling silently.
+I was both hungover and had a cold.
 I felt terrible physically, mentally, and emotionally.
 Between my involuntary coughs, I took stock:

 I can’t emphasize how awful this moment was for me.
 It wasn’t Type 2 fun.
 It wasn’t just a day of bad health.
 It was purely, deeply awful.
 It was the single worst moment of my entire life, both before and since.